-What was the benefits of studying your MBA in Copenhagen / why did you choose the Copenhagen MBA?
+What were the benefits of studying your MBA in Copenhagen / why did you choose the Copenhagen MBA?

 Studying the MBA in Copenhagen enabled me to get closer to a different way of doing business, in which sustainability plays a big role.
 It gave me access to a broad and diverse talent pool which has enriched and furthered my professional development.

 Do you feel that the Concentration in Digitalisation is relevant/helpful to your role now?
 Why did you choose this Concentration?